CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20sources/30implementation/access-control.md

 ### Role Based Access Control
 [Role Based Access Control (RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) allows different entites to be responsible for different configuration actions.
+Systems that are managed by a single entity are inherently less secure than those with narrowly-scoped privileges for different entities and specific contexts.

+With
-With contracts, this can be used to limit which accounts can execute which functions.
+contracts, this can be used to limit which accounts can execute which functions.
 For example, imagine a contract that operates as a crosschain bridge.
 It could have a role called **PAUSER**.
 This role could be required to call a function that enables